 BOTTOM LINE: A worthwhile debut.

-The hundreds of worlds of the Polity are connected by instantaneous star gates called “runcibles”.
+In Gridlinked, The hundreds of worlds of the Polity are connected by instantaneous star gates called “runcibles”.
 When the runcible on the planet Samarkand is destroyed in a multi-megaton explosion, Earth Central Security sends Ian Cormac to investigate.
 Cormac is a longtime veteran of ECS who has been gridlinked to the net so long, he no longer feels emotion and is therefore ordered to disconnect from the net before the investigation.
 The investigation on Samarkand leads Cormac to confront the mythical “dragon”, a massive alien being that’s got more than a few screws loose.

 As if getting to the bottom of the runcible disaster isn’t enough, Cormac, recently undercover in the Separatist terrorist organization, becomes the target of Separatist leader Adrian Pelter.
 Pelter pursues Cormac across the stars with the help of a rogue (and lethal) android possessing the unassuming name of Mr. Crane.